kn1-gh7/CSOC23-Infosec/Week -1-Forensics/README.md

 [Challenge File](chall3)

 ### Never Gonna Give you Up
-Now a begginer challenge would not be complete without a rickroll. **See through** this Rick Astley's masterpiece to find the flag.
+Time to get rickrolled...or maybe not ? **See through** this Rick Astley's masterpiece to find out.

 [Challenge File](chall4)

 ### Go Deeper
-How **deep** would you go for this flag? btw random info - I use same username and passwords in my logins.
+How **deep** would you go for this flag? btw random info - I use same username and **passwords** in my logins.
 I really like the alias kn1gh7 lol.